Hyena (film): Release

 Hyena was the opening film at the 2014 Edinburgh Film Festival and later in 2014 was shown at the Toronto International Film Festival.

 Tribeca acquired North American rights to the film.
 It ran on 24 April 2015 as part of the Tribeca Film Festival.

 Reception

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 78% based on 45 reviews, with an average rating of 6.1/10.
 The website's critics consensus reads: "Sinking in with as much baleful bite as its namesake, Hyena offers a dark, stylish, and impressively gritty addition to the British crime genre."

 Accolades

-Hyena won the main Jury prize at Beaune Film Festival 2015, Best Film At 2014's Sitges Film Festival's Fantàstic Òrbita section and at Les Arcs European Cinema Festival, Peter Ferdinando won the Métronews Best Actor award for his performance in Hyena.
+Hyena won the main Jury prize at Beaune Film Festival 2015, Best Film at 2014's Sitges Film Festival's Fantàstic Òrbita section and at Les Arcs Film Festival, Peter Ferdinando won the Métronews Best Actor award for his performance in Hyena.

 Soundtrack

 The soundtrack to Hyena was composed and recorded by Matt Johnson under the moniker The The, his British post-punk genre-busting band known more recently for a series of parallel soundtrack works.
 Matt is the brother of writer and director Gerard Johnson, and has provided soundtrack input to many of his brother's earlier works including short film Mug and the feature-length Tony.

 The soundtrack is a genre-crossing piece rooted in early electronica and ambient genres with a central European influence to reflect the origins of the main villain protagonists.